ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

 I'm a biomedical roboticist who loves to learn across several disciplines constantly.
-I'm dedicated to the product as a whole and devoted to the task at hand.
+I am committed to the product as a whole and devoted to the task at hand.
 I chose to work on medical devices as it is highly satisfying to provide quality health care at an affordable cost to all.

 <br>